 Oyster recommend Borneo Sandakan Tours as a lovely add on to complete your trip of a life time!

-They can office anything from 3-11 day tours with transfers to and from the project.
-If you would like more information please ask!
+They can facilitate anything from 3-11 day tours, with transfers to and from the project site!* If you would like more information please ask.

 *Minimum two adults.